Biology Majors & Minors

 g.
 Credit requirements for honors: In addition to fulfilling the requirements to be accepted as biology honors major, the student majoring in biology must complete a minimum of eight biology credits.
 Students may take a course or seminar in biology as CR/NC but are not encouraged to do so.
 Students must earn a grade of B or better for all courses and seminars used for honors preparations.
 Honors students may not take Bio 097, Themes in Biology, for credit, but are welcome and encouraged to attend the seminars.
 BIOL 001SP and BIOL 002SP do not count towards these 8 credits

 h.
-Quantitative NSE requirement.
-Biology Honors Majors must complete two courses from the following list of quantitative NSE courses: ASTR 016, CHEM 015 or above, CPSC 021 or above, ENGR 005 or above, MATH 026 or above, PHYS 003 or above (with the exception of PHYS 029), STAT 011 or above.
+Quantitative course requirement.
+Biology Honors Majors must complete two courses from the following list of quantitative courses outside the Biology Department: ASTR 016, CHEM 015 or above, CPSC 021 or above, ENGR 005 or above, MATH 026 or above, PHYS 003 or above (with the exception of PHYS 029), STAT 011 or above, ECON 031 or 035.

 i.
 Distribution requirements for honors: Students graduating with an honors major in biology must pass at least one course in each of the following three groups: I. Cellular and Molecular Biology, II.
 Organismal Biology, and III.
 Population Biology.
 The digit in the tens place of the course number signifies the group of the course (i.e., BIOL 120 is a Group II course and BIOL 014 is a Group I course).